jamiesonbecker/fillup.js/README.md

 fillup.js
 =========

-Fillup is a tiny (1 line!) jQuery plugin and pure HTML templater.
+FillUp is a tiny (1 line!) jQuery plugin and pure HTML templater.

 It actually clones a source div and fills up the destination div with that copy.